Lipoma Surgery: What is Done During the Procedure? Step-by-Step Guide

 Duration of the Procedure

-The duration depends on the location, size, and proximity of the lipoma to sensitive organs like nerves or blood vessels.
-Regardless of the duration, the majority of the procedures are done as daycare cases, meaning you will be home the same day.
+The exact duration depends on the lipoma's location, size, and how close it sits to sensitive structures such as nerves or blood vessels.
+Regardless of duration, the large majority of procedures are done as day care cases, meaning you go home the same day.

-- Bleeding: Not much bleeding happens, unless the lipoma has more blood vessels inside.
+- Bleeding: usually minimal, unless the lipoma has an unusually rich blood supply

 Conclusion